All Episodes

 And this liberal chick had his book on self-reliance.

-And she's reading passages to it.
+And she's reading passages too.

-So I'm thinking she can't be as liberal as she thinks.
+So I'm thinking, she can't be as liberal as she thinks.

-And truly she is moving, even though she doesn't know it.
+And truly, she is moving, even though she doesn't know it.

 Let me ask you a question.